-overan niipae overall impact Points Available 20-16 Accomplished 15-11 Commendable 10-6 Developing 5-1 Needs Improvement Overall Impact The content and delivery blend seamlessly to craft an exceptional, professional caliber experience.
+Points 20-16 15-11 10-6 5-1 Available Accomplished Commendable Developing Needs Improvement Overall Impact The content and delivery blend seamlessly to craft an exceptional, professional caliber experience.
 The speech is ready right now to be delivered to policy-makers and education stakeholders because it could influence the debate on this issue.
 The speech is commendable for its effort and on-topic substance.
 With some extensive revisions and coaching for delivery, the speech would be ready to deliver to policy-makers and education stakeholders.
 The speech reflects a developing effort to engage in oratory on public issues.
 The speech's delivery and content have room for improvement.
 The speech requires significantly more work.
 Delivery and content development would benefit from guided practice.

-Points Available 5 2 0 Length Speech is between two and four minutes.
-Speech is between 1.5 and two minutes or four and 4.5 minutes.
-Speech is shorter than 1.5 minutes or longer than 4.5 minutes.
+Points Available 5 2 0 Length 1 - • Speech is shorter than 1.5 minutes or longer than 4.5 minutes.